Before Kolby met Amelia, she hardly knew what a Collie was. When her trainer suggested a Rough Collie for her next guide dog, Kolby said, “What?”

 That is why Kolby is more amused than perturbed when people act sorry for Amelia and ask, “Doesn’t she ever get a chance to just be a dog?”
 If they witnessed Amelia’s joy during escalator rides, or the way she transforms at home once her harness comes off, or how she groans with satisfaction when receiving face rubs and butt scratches from her family – they would never ask that question.

-Kolby also dotes on Amelia in other ways, like spending hours prepping her raw food diet to include a variety of fish, red meats, eggs, and fermented vegetables that keep her in peak health.
-She is a very well-cared-for Collie, as evidenced by the twice-daily teeth brushings and weekly groomings Kolby provides.
+Kolby also dotes on Amelia in other ways, like spending hours prepping her raw food diet to include a variety of fish, red meats, eggs, and fermented vegetables.
+She is a very cared-for Collie, as evidenced by the twice-daily teeth brushings and weekly groomings Kolby provides.
 Once a week, she also trims Amelia’s nails with a cordless, rechargeable Dremel grinding tool.
 On a monthly basis, their very understanding groomer allows Kolby to stay in the room with Amelia throughout the professional process that keeps her looking manicured and makes the at-home upkeep easier.

 (Ironically, Kolby initially found Collie Chatter through a Google search that led her to my post about Rough Collie grooming, but I learned some things when Kolby described the method she uses to keep Amelia’s long, luxurious coat in top form.
 She starts with a slicker brush, goes through the coat again with a coarse comb, then finishes with a fine comb.)